-You will have more reasons that this, but you could well find that the things you do are to help you with the doubt that you experience, and the confusion.
+You will have more reasons than this, but you could well find that the things you do help you with the doubt that you experience and the confusion.

 Furthermore, you are probably not able to ‘stop the thought.’
-The more you try not to think about it, the stronger the thought becomes; the more anxious you feel, and the more compulsions you carry out.
-I am purposefully introducing you to the idea what the things you do are in fact compulsions.
+The more you try not to think about it, the stronger the thought becomes, the more anxious you feel, and the more compulsions you carry out.
+I am purposefully introducing you to the idea of what the things you do are, in fact, compulsions.

-I would suggest that rather than trying to stop the thought, you need to be able to react to the thought differently and you need to change what you do.
+I would suggest that rather than trying to stop the thought, you need to react to the thought differently, and you need to change what you do.
 This is, in fact, working with obsessions and compulsions.

 Why stopping HOCD thoughts is not effective

 As I’ve mentioned above, you can’t control your thoughts.
-But let’s say your most troubling thought was am I gay and you managed to get rid of this thought.
+But let’s say your most troubling thought was, am I gay, and you managed to get rid of this thought.
 What happens when you get a related thought such as ‘did I just look at that man/woman?’
-It will still trigger the doubts and anxiety.
+It will still trigger doubts and anxiety.

 - avoiding things that you think might act as a trigger